 Milk: Dilute 1 part of milk + 10 parts of water.
 E.g. take 100 uL of milk and add it to 1mL of distilled water

-Mozzarella: weight 10 grams of mozzarella and add 100 mL of distilled water.
+Cheese, yogurt, cream: weight 10 gr of sample and add 100 mL of distilled water.
 Mix in a Stomacher for about 3 minutes.
-Take the filtered solution to test
+Take the filtered solution to test.